stas00/the-art-of-debugging/README.md

 # The Art of Debugging

+This guide will teach you how to:
+1. Debug normal issues really fast
+2. Make complicated issues possible to debug

-This is a work-in-progress collection of methodologies and copy-n-paste recipes for successful debugging of software projects.
+This is a work-in-progress collection of methodologies and copy-n-paste recipes for successful debugging of simple and complicated software problems.

+footnote: adapted from Perl's slogan: "Easy things should be easy and hard things should be possible".

 ## Intro